 There are about 10 field schools throughout Israel, managed by the Society for the Protection of Nature in Israel.
 Most of their field schools are located in the northern part of Israel.
-But, there are still some in the southern part, like in Eilat and Mitzpe Ramon.
+But, there are also some in the South, like Eilat and Mitzpe Ramon.
 Those field schools have regular rooms, but some also offer camping areas for people coming with their own tents.
 It costs around 50 ILS per night.
 Usually, they also open their camping area only on weekends and holidays, but it’s best to check.

 To get more info about the field schools and contact information – check out this website.

-Aside from the main organizations, there are also private entities, who have opened a camping site in Israel.
+Aside from the major organizations, there are also private entities, that have opened camping sites in Israel.
 For example, Timna Park has a private camping site.
-Timna Park’s prices start from 162 ILS per person for a night with your own tent, including entrance to the park.
+Timna Park’s prices start from 162 ILS per person for a night with your own tent.
+It also includes entry fees to the park.
 So, it costs about 110 ILS per person.
 It’s quite expensive, but camping there should be special.

 There are also many khans and private farms, which offer a place for camping with your own tents or their tents.
-For example, I’ve stayed in the Hadkalim Farm during my visit in the Western Negev.
+For example, I stayed at the Hadkalim Farm during my visit to the Western Negev.